Ara-HOPE: Human-Centric Post-Editing Evaluation for Dialectal Arabic to Modern Standard Arabic Translation: Implementation

 \subsection{Questionnaire Design}

 A structured Excel sheet was created to support annotation and data analysis.
 Each sheet contained three sets of columns, one per translation engine.
+Each annotator evaluated 600 translations in total (200 for each translation engine).
 Figure~\ref{fig:annotation-examples} shows two annotated examples for the Jais system.
 The first three columns show the DA sentence, the MSA gold translation, and the proposed machine translation.
 Columns 4-8 represent the five Ara-HOPE error categories, with annotators assigning severity scores from 0 (no error) to 2 (major error).
 Empty cells indicate a score of 0, and the final column sums the error scores for each sentence.

 Annotators assessed adaptation errors only when no meaning transfer errors (PRN, TRM, GSMIS) were present, as style or tone evaluation is irrelevant when meaning is lost.
 To prevent over-penalizing systems that preserved meaning but erred in adaptation, adaptation scores were weighted at 50\% in the segment total error score (\texttt{SEGS}) calculation.